ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

-- `subnetID` is the subnet whose current validators are returned.
+- `subnetID` is the Subnet whose current validators are returned.
 If omitted, returns the current validators of the Primary Network.
 - `nodeIDs` is a list of the nodeIDs of current validators to request.
 If omitted, all current validators are returned.
 If a specified nodeID is not in the set of current validators, it will not be included in the response.
 - `validators`:
   - `txID` is the validator transaction.